Latest COVID Guidance

 - Unvaccinated/Unknown Status Employees: Mandatory weekly surveillance testing will continue to be required for any person who has a physical presence on campus and who has not been fully vaccinated or who has not shared their vaccinated status with us.

-- As of August 19, 68% of these employees have reported in SOLAR that they are vaccinated.
+- As of October 5, 84% of these faculty and staff members have reported in SOLAR that they are vaccinated.

-- As of August 27, almost 73% of these employees have submitted proof of being fully vaccinated.
+- As of October 6, 96.3% of these employees have submitted proof of being fully vaccinated.
 Efforts to collect vaccine status data are continuing.

 TESTING AND MASK MANDATES